makma/fingerprintjs.com/content/blog/how-to-lower-your-twilio-costs-by-using-fingerprinting-for-2fa.md

 ## Conclusion

 By using a browser fingerprint for extra verification, you can minimize the cost of using 2FA via Twilio SMS and improve your app’s user experience for frequent users.
-This workflow lets you have the best of both security and convenience, plus FingerprintJS makes it really easy to implement.
+This workflow lets you have the best of both security and convenience, plus Fingerprint makes it really easy to implement.

-Apart from this use case, [FingerprintJS](/) can be used for strengthening fraud detection, reducing bot attacks, and offering a customized experience to repeat visitors to your site.
-Sign up for a free [FingerprintJS Pro account](https://dashboard.fingerprintjs.com/signup) to get started today.
+Apart from this use case, [Fingerprint](/) can be used for strengthening fraud detection, reducing bot attacks, and offering a customized experience to repeat visitors to your site.
+Sign up for a free [Fingerprint Pro account](https://dashboard.fingerprintjs.com/signup) to get started today.